Logo BusinessBecause - The business school voice

 Some business schools have even embedded mindfulness principles in the curriculum.

-Thailand-based Sasin School of Management offers a ‘mindfulness in management’ course and invites monks to campus to speak with students about the value of mindfulness, merging Thai culture with the business school environment.
+Thailand-based Sasin School of Management offers a module titled ‘Becoming a Mindful Leader’ as part of its MBA program.
+The course invites monks to campus to speak with students about the value of mindfulness, merging Thai culture with the business school environment.

 2. Speak to a mental health professional

-Some master’s students may need a little more help than that offered by mindfulness techniques.
+Some master’s students may seek more in-depth help than that offered by mindfulness techniques.
 Therapy or counselling sessions can give students the support they need and provide a safe space to talk about mental health issues.

-One business school tackling mental health by providing professional mental health services is NEOMA Business School, which is based in France.
+One business school tackling mental health by providing professional mental health services is NEOMA Business School, based in France.

-At business school’s Wellness Center, students can access psychological counselling and other forms of support, such as advice on nutrition, sexual violence, financial management, addiction, and more.
+At the business school’s Wellness Center, students can access psychological counselling and other forms of support, such as advice on nutrition, sexual violence, financial management, and addiction.

 For students who don’t wish to seek support face-to-face, the business school offers mental health support in its 100% virtual campus.